AndrejErjavec/html-css-templates/README.md

+# HTML/CSS Templates
-# My templates for different components with HTML and CSS
+My templates for different components with HTML and CSS